BibleTools

 Basic Doctrines: Doctrine

-These doctrines or principles are very important.
+These doctrines or principles are very important, as Hebrews 6:1 shows.
 God will grant us repentance and forgive us through the blood of Jesus Christ.
 What good news!
 But it is not the good news.
 That is the principle: Being granted repentance and having faith in and through Jesus Christ are good news, but the result of those things is the real good news.
 It is the culmination of the process—"let us go on to perfection"—that is the good news.

-What if the gospel concentrates on the Messenger rather than the message He brought?
+What if the gospel concentrates solely on the person of the Messenger and overlooks the message He brought?
 If it focuses on the greatness of the Messenger, all of the good news about Him, and His importance to the process, His significance actually begins to diminish.
 If one concentrates on the Messenger, he will believe that salvation comes merely because he believes in the Messenger (see Matthew 7:21).
 Further development of that human being stops because he has made the wrong choice.
 That is the problem with concentrating on the Messenger, as important as He is.

 That is why Hebrews 6:1 says, "Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection."
 As we go through the process that the Messenger went through and begin to experience what He accomplished, He is magnified in our eyes, because we try to do what He did and realize how awesome and difficult what He did was.
 While we try to imitate Him, the process of creation is going on.
 If we stop trying to imitate Him, He becomes diminished.
 That is why we have to go on to perfection, to completion, because the process is not complete with just believing in Jesus Christ.